Utah Ski History FAQs

 The first chef at the Rustler Lodge was Finn Gurholt, a Norwegian who emigrated to the United States in the early 1950s.
 Finn became a well-known chef in the Salt Lake area, eventually creating a highly respected restaurant called "Finn's."
 He died in 1991 at the age of 70.

-The owners of the five Alta Lodges in 1970 were: Bill Levitt (Alta Lodge), Lee Bronson (Rustler Lodge), Edwin Gibbs (Peruvian Lodge, sold to John Cahill in late 1970), Jim & Elfrieda Shane (Goldminer's Daughter), and Al Kapp (Snowpine Lodge).
+The owners of the five Alta Lodges in 1970 were Bill Levitt (Alta Lodge), Lee Bronson (Rustler Lodge), Edwin Gibbs (Peruvian Lodge, sold to John Cahill in late 1970), Jim & Elfrieda Shane (Goldminer's Daughter), and Al Kapp (Snowpine Lodge).

 Q: It is well-known that the miners and Mormon pioneers devastated the forests along the Wasatch Front.
-Is it true that Boy Scouts were responsible for re-planting the trees more than 100 years ago?
+Is it true that Boy Scouts were responsible for replanting the trees more than 100 years ago?

-Q: A deed in the Salt Lake County Records Book 230 Deeds, page 34 shows the mining claims at Alta conveyed to the USA from Salt Lake County, claiming title by virture of tax sale.
+Q: A deed in the Salt Lake County Records Book 230 of Deeds, page 34 shows the mining claims at Alta conveyed to the USA from Salt Lake County, claiming title by virture of tax sale.
 This seems different from the lore which says Watson/Alta United donated the surface to the US and reserved the minerals, represented by another deed about the same time, but recorded years later.
 What's the story?

 A: A 1938 document signed by George H. Watson, President & Secretary of the Alta United Mines Company, and Edgar S. Hill states that the agreement is between Alta United Mines Company (grantor) and the United States of America (grantee) dated September 14, 1938.
 It was recorded on December 3, 1941 in Salt Lake County.
 The five-page document outlines the specific properties given up by Watson for a price of one dollar.